LSSTDESC/CLMM/CONTRIBUTING.md

 ## Making and submitting changes
 Once you've created a local copy of CLMM on your machine, you can begin making changes to the code and submitting them for review.
 To do this, follow the following steps from within your local copy of CLMM (forked or base).

 1. Checkout a new branch to contain your code changes independently from the master repository.
 [Branches](https://help.github.com/articles/about-branches/) allow you to isolate temporary development work without permanently affecting code in the repository.
     ```bash
     git checkout -b branchname
     ```
     Your `branchname` should be descriptive of your code changes.
-If you are addressing a particular Issue #`xx`, then `branchname` should be formatted as `issue/xx/summary` where `summary` is a description of your changes.
+If you are addressing a particular issue #`xx`, then `branchname` should be formatted as `issue/xx/summary` where `summary` is a description of your changes.
 2. Make your changes in the files stored in your local directory.
 3. Commit and push your changes to the `branchname` branch of the remote repository.
     ```bash